 Connect identifiers are stored in a directory server for all clients to access.
 Depending on the number of clients, there can be a significant load on a directory server.

 During a connect identifier lookup, a name is searched under a specific Oracle Context.
 Users expect relatively quick performance so the database connect time is not affected.
-Because of the scope of the lookup, users may begin to notice slow connect times if lookups takes more than one second.
+Because of the scope of the lookup, users may begin to notice slow connect times if lookups take more than one second.

 You can resolve performance problems by changing the network topology or implementing replication.